GitMarkedDan/VoidlandsLWPHelper/README.md

 # VoidLavaWaterPurpleHelper
 Assistant for the Lava Water and Purple IC in Voidlands, beacause that IC kinda sucks
+## Usage
+### How do I use it?
+In order to use this thing, you have to sync it up with the spinners in-game.
+There's a few ways of doing this, but I recommend:
+1. Reach the part with the spinners.
+2. Pause and look at the configuration of the first two spinners.
+(Best to do this when either of the bars are fully vertical/horizontal)
+3. Match the rotation of the simulated spinners with the ones in game.
+4. All of the other spinners are now synced up!
+### What do the colors mean?
+- Purple = Safe
+- Orange = X Seconds till unsafe (can be changed, default is 0.75)
+- Red = Unsafe
+(Also if it isnt obvious the white ball is a representation of the player's collision)
+### Extra info or smth
+- The spinners all vertically sync at every 4 * pi seconds after the level transition ends.
+- There's an extra timer for recommend crossing time from the 4th to the 5th.
 ## Controls
 - L  resets all the spinners into their default state.
 - O does the same as L, but after 0.3 seconds.